Jaycedam/mac-setup/README.md

 ## Instructions

-Clone the project, update the backup and sync your changes with your repo.
-Then just replace the URL for your own in the automated setup section,
+To make this work for you, clone the repo, follow the instructions to update the backup then sync your changes with your repo.
+Make sure to replace the URL from the Automatic Setup section.

 > [!CAUTION]
 > This is just an example, do not run this unless you want all my dotfiles and preferences.
 Make sure to backup your current dotfiles before.